Skip to main content

 This data alongside other known Houses in Multiple Occupation (HMOs) is used in the assessment of planning application for the change of use of C3 Traditional Housing to C4 HMOs (required as a result of the Article 4 Direction).
 It is also used to determine applications for large HMOs (6 or more occupants) and for the extension to C4 properties that give rise to additional bedrooms.
 See Policy HO6: Houses in Multiple Occupation (HMOs) and Purpose Built Student Accommodation and Appendix 6 of the Local Plan.

-The table and graph below show the Council Tax of Student Exemptions (CTEs) broken down for those classed as 'halls' (Purpose Built Student Accommodation) and 'student households' (on-street housing).
-These figures are refined on an annual basis with an update provided from Council Tax data extracted in November.
+The table and graphs below show the Council Tax Exemptions (CTEs) broken down for those classed as 'halls' (Purpose Built Student Accommodation) and 'student households' (on-street housing).
+These figures are revised on an annual basis with an update provided from Council Tax data extracted each November

-Although the number of CTEs has seen a year on year rise, the number of students has increased substantially too.
-The vast majority increases in CTEs has been in PBSA with on-street exemptions showing a gradual fall.
+Although the number of CTEs has seen a year on year rise, the vast majority of these increases have been in PBSA with on-street exemptions showing a gradual fall including a 2.1% fall in 2021/22, a further 2% 2022/23 and further 4.1% fall in 2023/24 as PBSA delivery has accelerated.

 Student household (on street) Student Hall of Residence (PBSA) Total CTEs